Build a Mock Robot

 Now, it’s time to run viam-server on your sub-part.
 This instance of viam-server will work with the main part’s instance of viam-server as two parts of one machine.

 Stay on the CONFIGURE tab.
 Click the (Actions) icon on the right side of the sub-part’s card and select View setup instructions to open the sub-part’s setup instructions.
-Select your system’s OS and keep the RDK type as RDK.
-Follow the instructions and wait for confirmation that your sub-part has connected.
+Select the platform you want to run viam-server on and follow the instructions until you receive confirmation that your sub-part has connected.

 Now that you have two instances of viam-server running on your local machine, you should be able to see both your main robot arm and your new mock sub motor listed on your main machine’s CONTROL tab.